Coziest Pumpkin Patches

 Autumn at the Arboretum

 One of the most sought out events of the year, the Dallas Arboretum hosts the largest pumpkin patch in the region.
-This year’s theme, “A Fall Fairy Tale” will feature Cinderella’s Carriage along with a Pumpkin Village and maze for kids to enjoy.
+This year’s theme, “It’s The Great Pumpkin, Charlie Brown” will feature themed pumpkin houses that make up the famous Pumpkin Village and maze for kids to enjoy.
 Don’t miss out on the pumpkin decorating and music on select dates.

 St. James Pumpkin Patch

-Returning for its 25th Annual Pumpkin Patch, St. James Episcopal Church partners with Southwest-based farmers who harvest pumpkins of all shapes and size.
+Returning for its 26th Annual Pumpkin Patch, St. James Episcopal Church partners with Southwest-based farmers who harvest pumpkins of all shapes and sizes.
 Many families come together to purchase pumpkins, take family photos, including those with 4 paws.
+Join them Saturday, October 28th for their Fall Family Fandango event where live music, costumes, treats, bounces houses, barbecue, and so much more will be featured!

 Blase Family Farm (Rockwall)